Weekly love horoscope: A tarot reading of July 3 – July 9, 2023

 Couples: Aquarian sun sign natives will face upheavals in their relationships this week.
 You need to introspect and eliminate factors which cause toxicity in your connection.
 Keep your ego low and be open to change.
 Find solutions to the problems you are facing amicably.
 Do not dig up the past.

-Singles: Singles will be hesitant to get in a new relationship as the bitterness of the past will linger for some time.
+Singles: Singles will be hesitant to get into a new relationship as the bitterness of the past will linger for some time.
 Try to learn from your past and foster inner strength.
-Natives in relationship might find it hard to keep the relationship going.
+Natives in relationships might find it hard to keep the relationship going.

 12 /12